MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/dialog/dialog-error-errorinfo-method.md

 Displays an error message and ends the execution of AL code.

 > [!NOTE]
-> This method is supported only in Business Central online from runtime version 8.0 and onwards.
+> This method is supported only in Business Central online from runtime version 8.0 and onward.

 ## Syntax
 ```AL